 Objectives of the Strategy: The revised Strategy (2013) is based on three objectives: to save the sea, to connect the region and to increase prosperity in the region.

-Priority Areas are by nature administrative units meant for better resource management in the region.
+Policy Areas are by nature administrative units meant for better resource management in the region.
 Their setup and quantity can be modified during their revision or renewal.

 Transnational cooperation: cooperation of regions from different countries in broader areas (Baltic Sea, Mediterranean, Central Europe etc.).